CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Hyperparameters

 \section{Hyperparameters}

-We outline key hyperparameters in this Table~\ref{table:codepmp_rm_hyperparams}.
-In the tables, WSD refers to the warmup-stable-decay learning rate scheduler(~\citep{hu2024minicpm}), which has the benefit of reducing the time required for scaling law experiments.
+We outline key hyperparameters in this section.
+In the tables, WSD refers to the warmup-stable-decay learning rate scheduler~\citep{hu2024minicpm}, which has the benefit of reducing the time required for scaling law experiments.
+Specifically, Table~\ref{codepmp_hyperparameters} lists the hyperparameters for CodePMP training, Table~\ref{codepmp_math_ft} details those for mathematical reasoning RM fine-tuning, Table~\ref{codepmp_logic_ft} covers logical reasoning RM fine-tuning, and Table~\ref{codepmp_bon_gen} presents the hyperparameters for BON generation.